 June 2-7 – Chamber Music Festival

 The Hartt School Community Division is home to over 40 youth chamber music ensembles ranging from elementary school string quartets through advanced high school wind quintets.
-This festival is an opportunity for chamber music students to come together over 7 performances tro showcase thier work from the year.
+This festival is an opportunity for chamber music students to come together over 7 performances tro showcase their work from the year.
 Repertoires will vary and in the past has included traditional works by J.S.
 Bach through contemporary works by student composers.
 Complete Event Details

 One Hundred Years of Hartt